Nursing, Associate Degree

 In addition to tuition and textbooks, the costs of this program include the following:

-- cost of ATI Teas admission test
+- cost of ATI admission test (TEAS or PN Predictor)

 - uniforms, lab coat